Logistics 101

 What Is an XI EORI Number?

 An XI EORI is issued by HMRC to businesses that trade through or with Northern Ireland.
 While a regular UK EORI starts with GB, an XI EORI starts with XI and links your business to the Northern Ireland customs territory under the UK-EU Withdrawal Agreement.
-It's used for shipments to Northern Ireland, where customs formalities apply.
+It is used for shipments to Northern Ireland, where customs formalities apply.

 Example format: XI123456789000